Student Course Evaluations Q&A

 Q. What do professor view when they view my evaluations?

-A. To submit an evaluation, please go to http://law.fordham.edu/evaluate to evaluate your courses or view past evaluations.
+A. To submit an evaluation, please go to http://law.fordham.edu/evaluate, click “Begin or Access Evaluations” and login using your My.Fordham account.
+After logging in, your courses will be displayed.
+Evaluate each course by clicking “Evaluate.”
 Please note once an evaluation is submitted you will not be allowed to change your responses.

 Q. If my course has a co-teacher, will I evaluate both of my professors separately or together?